break2make/tutorials/docker.md

 `sudo docker save imgname:tag > path-to/img_filename.tar`

-Once the image is saved to local file, you might want to get the that image in docker from the *.tar file.
-To load the image from the *.tar file into the docker local image repo, use the one of the following commands:
+Once the image is saved to local file, you might want to get the that image in docker from the *.tar file. \To load the \'image from the *.tar file into the docker local image repo, use the one of the following commands:

 Command 1: